Curriculum standards

 The trainee will:

-- seek to address the determinants of health of the population, and mitigate barriers to access to care
+- contribute to activities that address the determinants of health and mitigate barriers to accessing care

-- contribute to, or participate in, advocacy and policy activities to improve child health nationally and globally
+- contribute to, or participate in, advocacy and policy activities to improve child population health outcomes

 Requires some supervision